HouseElves/kanji_time_public/README.rst

 	 **Instantly generate** practice sheets for any kanji, with stroke order and radical cross-referencing.

 **Extensible plug-in architecture**
-	 **Add new reports** or data sources by simply dropping in a new Python package—no changes to the core code required.
+	 **Add new reports** or data sources by simply dropping in a new Python package-no changes to the core code required.

 **Separation of data and presentation**
 	 **Decouples data acquisition** from layout and rendering for maximum flexibility and maintainability.